Skip to content

 Pager support

-To view the entire preview output, a pager can be opened while running isd/without closing the application.
-The pager can be opened via the command palette or simply by pressing Enter while focusing the search result widget.
+To view the entire preview output, a pager can be opened while running isd and without closing the application.
+The pager can be opened by pressing Enter while focusing the search result widget or via the command palette:

 Customizeability